 - 1.2.1.
 This standard defines the requirements of supporting test methods necessary to ensure interchange at acceptable performance levels.
 It is distinct from a specification in that it delineates a minimum of restrictions consistent with compatibility in interchange transactions.
-The standard uses a Reed Solomon error correction code to achieve a corrected bit error rate of at least 10-15 when data is recorded in compliance with the requirements of Section 5, given an equivalent defect density of up to TBD DPSI.
-The TBD equivalent DPSI is divided into 3 media defects per square inch and an equivalent TBD errors due to noise per square inch. - 1.2.2.
+The standard uses a Reed Solomon error correction code to achieve a corrected bit error rate of at least 10-15 when data is recorded in compliance with the requirements of Section 5, given an equivalent media defect density of up to TBD DPSI. - 1.2.2.
 The performance levels contained in this standard represent the minimum acceptable levels of performance for interchange purpose.
 They therefore represent the performance levels which the interchanged items should meet or surpass during their useful life and thus define end-of-life criteria for interchange purposes.
 The performance levels in this standard are not intended to be employed or substituted for purchase specification. - 1.2.3.
 Wherever feasible, quantitative performance levels are specified which must be met or exceeded in order to comply with this standard.
 In all cases, including those in which quantitative limits for requirements falling within the scope of this standard are not stated but are left to agreement between interchange parties, standard test methods and measurement procedures shall be used to determine such quantities. - 1.2.4.
-U.S. engineering units are the original dimensions in this standard.
+U.S. engineering units are the original dimensions in this standard except head dimensions are in SI units.
 Conversions of toleranced dimensions from customary U.S. engineering units (similar to British Imperial Units) to SI units have been done in this standard according to ANSI/IEEE STD 268-1982 and ISO 370-1975 Method A. Method A should be used for economy unless a requirement for absolute assurance of a fit justifies use of Method B. In the national standards of ISO member nations, additional rounding may be done to produce "preferred" values.
-These values should lie within or close to the original tolerance ranges.
+These values should lie within or close to the original tolerance ranges. - 1.2.5.
+Except as indicated in 1.2.3 above, interchange parties complying with the applicable standards should be able to achieve compatibility without need for additional exchange of technical information.

-- 1.2.5.
-Except as indicated in 1.2.3 above, interchange parties complying with the applicable standards should be able to achieve compatibility without need for additional exchange of technical information. - 1.2.6.
+- 1.2.6.
 In this section, several references are made to QIC-121.
 However, this does not imply that a drive meeting this Standard must be compatible with QIC-121.
-This standard sets no requirements as to the interface of the drive.
+This standard sets no requirements as to the interface of the drive. - 1.2.7.
+All bits designated as Reserved shall be set to zero.